HomeMadeBots/Embedded_Software_Meta_Model/README.md

 ### Description

-An embedded software is by definition implemented on a micro-controller.
+An embedded software is implemented on a microcontroller.
-A basic type is a type that can be natively handled by a micro-controller.
+A basic type is a type that can be natively handled by a microcontroller.

 ### Definition